LKirst/lie-esl/_posts/2023-04-03-strong-adjectives.md

 Strong adjectives can make your writing more interesting.

-Use them when you have to persuade a reader in your writing assignment, an assignment calls for your opinion, or you want to show a strong feeling in a creative writing assignment.
+Use them when you have to persuade a reader in your writing assignment, when an assignment calls for your opinion, or when you want to show a strong feeling in a creative writing assignment.

 ## Sources